What do they look like?

-Growing to 55-60cm, with a weight of up to 2.5kg, the malleefowl, (Leipoa ocellata), is a large bird.
+Growing to 55 to 60cm, with a weight of up to 2.5 kg, the malleefowl (Leipoa ocellata) is a large bird.
 Its head and neck are buff-grey, while its body is a dappled brown-black and white.
-It has very keen hearing and eyesight, enabling it to detect dangers well in advance.
+It has keen hearing and eyesight, enabling it to detect dangers well in advance.
 If threatened it will sneak away, relying on its camouflage.
 The malleefowl is a strong flyer, but it prefers to run at a fast, lumbering pace if startled.

 What do they sound like?

 The female malleefowl makes a high-pitched grunt.
-While in pairs, together they will make a soft, drawn out cluck.
-To warn other birds of their territory, the Malleefowl will make a loud, booming call.
-When they feel threathened, they make a sharp grunt.
+While in pairs, together malleefowl make a soft, drawn-out cluck.
+To warn other birds of their territory, malleefowl make a loud, booming call.
+When they feel threatened, they make a sharp grunt.

-A recording of a the sound is available on the Malleefowl threatened species profile.
+A recording of the birds' sounds is available on the Malleefowl threatened species profile.

 Where do they live?

 Although they were originally found widely throughout Australia, malleefowl are now mostly limited to areas of inland semi-arid scrub.
 They prefer a dry environment with low-growing eucalypt trees and shrubs, referred to as mallee country.